v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/auditing-troubleshooting-scenarios.md

 4. You can configure the following search criteria.
 Note that each troubleshooting scenario in this article will recommend specific guidance for configuring these fields.

     a. **Activities** - Click the drop-down list to display the activities that you can search for.
-After you run the search, only the audit log entries for the selected activities are displayed.
+After you run the search, only the audit records for the selected activities are displayed.
 Selecting **Show results for all activities** will display results for all activities that meet the other search criteria.
-You'll also have to leave this field blank return audit records from the Exchange admin audit log.
+You'll also have to leave this field blank in some of the troubleshooting scenarios.

     b. **Start date** and **End date** - Select a date and time range to display the events that occurred within that period.
 The last seven days are selected by default.
 The date and time are presented in Coordinated Universal Time (UTC) format.
 The maximum date range that you can specify is 90 days.

     c. **Users** - Click in this box and then select one or more users to display search results for.
-The audit log entries for the selected activity performed by the users you select in this box are displayed in the list of results.
+Audit records for the selected activity performed by the users you select in this box are displayed in the list of results.
 Leave this box blank to return entries for all users (and service accounts) in your organization.

     d. **File, folder, or site** - Type some or all of a file or folder name to search for activity related to the file of folder that contains the specified keyword.
 You can also specify a URL of a file or folder.
 If you use a URL, be sure the type the full URL path or if you just type a portion of the URL, don't include any special characters or spaces.
 Leave this box blank to return entries for all files and folders in your organization.
+Note that this field is left blank in all the troubleshooting scenarios in this article.

 5. Click **Search** to run the search using your search criteria.

     The search results are loaded, and after a few moments they are displayed under **Results** on the **Audit log search** page.
 Each to the following sections will provide guidance about things to look for the specific troubleshooting scenario.

     For more information about viewing, filtering, or exporting audit log search results, see:

     - [View search results](search-the-audit-log-in-security-and-compliance.md#step-2-view-the-search-results)
     - [Filter search results](search-the-audit-log-in-security-and-compliance.md#step-3-filter-the-search-results)